donboulton666/bibwoe.com/src/content/posts/groups.md

 >
 > > > "FOR ALL MEN".

 Before your first breath mankind/forefathers has grouped you into a religion and a fraction of nationalism's and ways.
-You have no choice in many cases to become the group sum of others.
+You have no choice in many cases to become the group, a sum of others.

+> No freedom to just be.
+Even One of my Favorite children Russell Brand insists we have to be part of the group.
+Individualism is not allowed.
+British brainwashed, sorry Russell not correct.

-How sad my loves that your life of freedom to just be has been taken away from the before birth.
+How sad my loves that your life of freedom to, 'Just Be", has been taken away from the before birth.

-Then when you stand before Jesus your life is not yours to be judged, seemingly according to your summation of a group, "In most cases, 'many groups".
+Then when you stand before Jesus your life is not yours to be judged, but seemingly according to your summation of a group, "In most cases, 'many groups".

 My church of, "ALL", will correct this so each can find his own path with his own way of seeing Gods truth as was intended within you creation.
 Each with a different face of father equal in his love but different in your path's and abilities.
 We should seek that diversity.
 The devil hate's you just the same.
 Making you all the same is; "Her, the Devil's' "Doing".

-The First Church of, "Truth and Love of the All", is to be Built in  Santa Barbara.
-Then all over the world!
+The First Church of, "Truth and Love of the All", is to be possibly Built in Santa Barbara CA. Then all over the world!

 More to come, SOON my Loves!